johnnovak/RML-Amiga/website/docs/manual/troubleshooting.md

 ## Weird vsync issues

-If vsync behaves really erratically, see the [previous point](#black-screen-or-stuck-image-at-startup)---disable all frame limiters and don't force vsync globally at the driver level.
+If vsync behaves really erratically, see the [previous point](#black-screen-or-stuck-image-at-startup) --- disable all frame limiters and don't force vsync globally at the driver level.